 Baked Ratatouille Recipe Instructions

-- Instead of arranging in a stovetop pan, arrange all the ingredients in a baking pan.
+- Instead of placing in the Instant Pot, arrange all the ingredients in a baking pan.

 - Cover the top with a light layer of breadcrumbs (Optional).